sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

         & Clear(from)
         & !On(block, from)));

+// Now we are ready to declare our domain.
 // A domain defines the common aspects of all problems that occur within it.
 // Specifically, what predicates exist and what actions are available: var domain = new Domain(